Artificial intelligence: Algorithmic bias and fairness

 A program can make biased decisions even if the data does not explicitly mention a problematic feature (such as "race" or "gender").
 The feature will correlate with other features (like "address", "shopping history" or "first name"), and the program will make the same decisions based on these features as it would on "race" or "gender".
 Moritz Hardt said "the most robust fact in this research area is that fairness through blindness doesn't work."

 Criticism of COMPAS highlighted that machine learning models are designed to make "predictions" that are only valid if we assume that the future will resemble the past.
 If they are trained on data that includes the results of racist decisions in the past, machine learning models must predict that racist decisions will be made in the future.
 If an application then uses these predictions as recommendations, some of these "recommendations" will likely be racist.
 Thus, machine learning is not well suited to help make decisions in areas where there is hope that the future will be better than the past.
 It is descriptive rather than prescriptive.
 (Note: Moritz Hardt (a director at the Max Planck Institute for Intelligent Systems) argues that machine learning "is fundamentally the wrong tool for a lot of domains, where you're trying to design interventions and mechanisms that change the world.")

 Bias and unfairness may go undetected because the developers are overwhelmingly white and male: among AI engineers, about 4% are black and 20% are women.

 There are various conflicting definitions and mathematical models of fairness.
 These notions depend on ethical assumptions, and are influenced by beliefs about society.
 One broad category is distributive fairness, which focuses on the outcomes, often identifying groups and seeking to compensate for statistical disparities.
 Representational fairness tries to ensure that AI systems do not reinforce negative stereotypes or render certain groups invisible.
 Procedural fairness focuses on the decision process rather than the outcome.
 The most relevant notions of fairness may depend on the context, notably the type of AI application and the stakeholders.
-The subjectivity in the notions of bias and fairness makes it difficult for companies to operationalize them.
+The subjectivity in the notions of bias and fairness makes it difficult for companies to operationalise them.
 Having access to sensitive attributes such as race or gender is also considered by many AI ethicists to be necessary in order to compensate for biases, but it may conflict with anti-discrimination laws.

-At its 2022 Conference on Fairness, Accountability, and Transparency (ACM FAccT 2022), the Association for Computing Machinery, in Seoul, South Korea, presented and published findings that recommend that until AI and robotics systems are demonstrated to be free of bias mistakes, they are unsafe, and the use of self-learning neural networks trained on vast, unregulated sources of flawed internet data should be curtailed.
+At the 2022 ACM Conference on Fairness, Accountability, and Transparency a paper reported that a CLIP‑based (Contrastive Language-Image Pre-training) robotic system reproduced harmful gender‑ and race‑linked stereotypes in a simulated manipulation task.
+The authors recommended robot‑learning methods which physically manifest such harms be "paused, reworked, or even wound down when appropriate, until outcomes can be proven safe, effective, and just."